Britney Spears Is Finally Free From Dad’s Control

 Rosengart requested that Jamie Spears be removed first, with another hearing set in the next 30-to-45 days to finally end the conservatorship.

-It was mostly expected that Jamie Spears wouldn’t be completely out from under the conservatorship following Wednesday’s hearing, seeing that it would be tricky to instantaneously disband the long-standing legal arrangement that manages Spears’ $60 million estate.
+It was mostly expected that Spears wouldn’t be completely freed from the conservatorship following Wednesday’s hearing, seeing that it would be tricky to instantaneously disband the long-standing legal arrangement that manages Spears’ $60 million estate.

 The decision to remove Jamie Spears from the conservatorship was the last thing he wanted to happen.
 He had recently tried to object to Zabel being temporarily in charge of Spears’ estate, arguing the certified public accountant lacked the experience to manage such a large sum of money in part because he wasn’t “a licensed professional fiduciary.”
 Jamie Spears also drudged up how Zabel was “scammed” out of $1 million from a failed real estate scheme in 2008.